Beacon6/asteroids/README.md

 # Asteroids

-Asteroids game written with Pygame.
+A simple Asteroids-style game written in Python.
+Built with Pygame.

 ## Running the game